rsinghlab/ML_epigenetic_features_glioblastoma/README.md

 ## Datasets:
 Our study's two patient epigenetic marker files are provided in the [data](data) folder.
 Specifically, the latest versions of these GSC measurements are located in the [latest_versions_of_all_raw](data/latest_versions_of_all_raw) subfolder.
 Additionally, the [ind_shuffle.npy](data/ind_shuffle.npy) file is provided.
 This file was used to create consistent dataset splits for train, validation, and test sets.

-We ealuated cross-patient prediction methodology in our XGBoost-based model using our study's data and datasets created by adapting data from the study "Chromatin landscapes reveal developmentally encoded transcriptional states that define human glioblastoma" (https://doi.org/10.1084/jem.20190196).
+We evaluated the cross-patient prediction methodology with all of the model scripts using this project's datasets.
+We performed extended evaluation and analysis with the XGBoost-based model using both this study's datasets and those created by adapting data from the study "Chromatin landscapes reveal developmentally encoded transcriptional states that define human glioblastoma" (https://doi.org/10.1084/jem.20190196).
 (1) Their study's data is avaliable from the Gene ExpressionOmnibus under accessions [GSE119755](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE119755) and [GSE119834](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE119834).

 ## Setup process: